Kumari (goddess): Philosophy and scriptures

-The worship of the goddess in a young girl represents the worship of divine consciousness spread all over the creation.
+The worship of the goddess in a young girl represents the worship of divine consciousness spread over all creation.
 As the supreme goddess is thought to have manifested this entire cosmos out of her womb, she exists equally in animate as well as inanimate objects.
 While worship of an idol represents the worship and recognition of supreme through inanimate materials, worship of a human represents veneration and recognition of the same supreme in conscious beings.

 In the Shakta text Devi Mahatmyam, or Chandi, the goddess is said to have declared that she resides in all female living beings in this universe.
-The entire ritual of Kumari is based on this verse.
-But while worshipping a goddess, only a young girl is chosen over a mature woman because of their inherent purity and chastity.
+The ritual of Kumari is based on this verse.
+But for the purpose of worshipping a goddess, a young girl is chosen over a mature woman because of her inherent purity and chastity.

 Hindu scriptures, such as the Jñanarnava Rudrayamala tantra, assign names to a Kumari depending on her age:

 In Nepal, Kumaris are worshiped only for a day; these names are assigned only while the ritual lasts, often a few hours.
 Usually one cannot be a Kumari beyond 16 years of age because of menarche.
 In Bungamati, the Kumari reigns until her first milk tooth falls out.

 The main target of a Kumari puja is to realize the potential divinity in every human being, mostly female.
 A Hindu spiritual aspirant sees the universal consciousness of humanity.